 The accommodation needs of Gypsies and Travellers, including Travelling Showpeople, and those residing in boats and mobile/park homes are included within the overall assessments of housing need and comprise part of that need rather than an additional requirement.
 These types of accommodation which are provided can therefore count towards addressing locally set housing targets.
 Locally authorities have prepared specific evidence to quantify the levels of need for such accommodation and use this evidence to inform Local Plan preparation.
-Five Norfolk authorities (Broadland, Gt Yarmouth, North Norfolk, Norwich and South Norfolk), plus the Broads Authority, commissioned a Caravans and Houseboats Needs Assessment to 2036, which was completed in October 2017 45.
-Breckland DC commissioned its own study 46 and the Borough Council of King's Lynn and West Norfolk is a partner in a Cambridgeshire-based needs assessment 47.
+Five Norfolk authorities (Broadland, Gt Yarmouth, North Norfolk, Norwich and South Norfolk), plus the Broads Authority, commissioned a Caravans and Houseboats Needs Assessment to 2036, which was completed in October 2017 47, Breckland DC commissioned its own study 48 and the Borough Council of King's Lynn and West Norfolk is a partner in a Cambridgeshire-based needs assessment 49.
+The accommodation needs of gypsy and travelling show people and those residing in houseboats and mobile/park homes are included within the overall assessments of housing need and comprise part of that need rather than an additional requirement.
+These types of accommodation which are provided can therefore count towards addressing locally set housing targets.
+Locally authorities will prepare specific evidence to quantify the levels of need for such accommodation and use this evidence to inform Local Plan preparation.
+For example, the Central Norfolk HMA Local Authorities are currently working on a new Gypsy and Traveller Accommodation Needs Assessment (GTAA) which will report separately.
+Similar studies have been prepared for the rest of the County.

-Agreement 14- The Norfolk Planning Authorities will quantify the need for, and plan to provide for, the specialist accommodation needs of the elderly, students, gypsy and travelling Show People, and those residing in other specialist types of accommodation and working together will ensure that the distribution of provision responds to locally identified needs.
+Agreement 14- The Norfolk Planning Authorities will quantify the need for, and plan to provide for, the specialist accommodation needs of the elderly, students, gypsy and travelling Show People, and those residing in other specialist types of accommodation, and working together will ensure that the distribution of provision responds to locally identified needs.

-Other forms of specialist accommodation such as self-build and accommodation for military personnel will be addressed by individual authorities but the Norfolk Strategic Planning Member Forum will keep this position under review.
+Other forms of specialist accommodation such as self-build and accommodation for military personnel